edge-servers/immunity-config/README.rst

 - After services have been reloaded: ``post-reload``
 - After the agent has finished its check cycle, before going to sleep: ``end-of-cycle``

-If a hotplug event is sent by *openwisp-config* then all scripts existing in ``/etc/hotplug.d/openwisp/`` will be executed.
+If a hotplug event is sent by *immunity-config* then all scripts existing in ``/etc/hotplug.d/immunity/`` will be executed.
 In scripts the type of event is visible in the variable ``$ACTION``.
-For example, a script to log the hotplug events, ``/etc/hotplug.d/openwisp/01_log_events``, could look like this:
+For example, a script to log the hotplug events, ``/etc/hotplug.d/immunity/01_log_events``, could look like this:

 .. code-block:: shell

     #!/bin/sh

-    logger "openwisp-config sent a hotplug event.
+    logger "immunity-config sent a hotplug event.
 Action: $ACTION"

 It will create log entries like this::

-    Wed Jun 22 06:15:17 2022 user.notice root: openwisp-config sent a hotplug event.
+    Wed Jun 22 06:15:17 2022 user.notice root: immunity-config sent a hotplug event.
 Action: registration-failed

 For more information on using these events refer to the `Hotplug Events OpenWrt Documentation <https://openwrt.org/docs/guide-user/base-system/hotplug>`_.

-Compiling openwisp-config
+Compiling immunity-config
 -------------------------

-The following procedure illustrates how to compile *openwisp-config* and its dependencies:
+The following procedure illustrates how to compile *immunity-config* and its dependencies:

 .. code-block:: shell